This post contains affiliate links. As an Amazon Associate, We may earn commissions from qualifying purchases made from our chosen links.

 5. Porter-Cable PCC670B 20V MAX Reciprocating Saw

-- High Performace Drivetrain delivers 1" stroke length and 0-3,000 SPM
+- High performance drivetrain of cordless reciprocating saw delivers 1-inch stroke length and 0-3,000 SPM for aggressive cutting speed

-- Compact design allows tool to reach tight spaces
+- 14.5-inch in length.
+Compact design allows tool to reach tight spaces

 The Porter Cable PCC670B is the most budget-friendly reciprocating saw in the market.
 It’s a unit worth the price.
 It is from their 20-volt range of products.
 This model has all the good qualities of a reciprocating saw.
 It has a tool free blade release for a no hassle or extra work convenience for users.